Atrial Fibrillation Atrial Flutter

 - INITIAL MEDICAL CARE (2.01) - OXYGEN @ 100% via NRB mask or assist with BVM.

 - If rate is greater than 150 beats/minute and narrow complex.
-Administer DILTIAZEM (CARDIZEM) 0.25 mg/kg IV bolus over 2 minutes if the patient contact and transport time is greater than 25 minutes.
+Administer DILTIAZEM (CARDIZEM) 0.25 mg/kg IV bolus over 2 minutes.
 If no response in 30 minutes and heart rate greater than 150, DILTIAZEM (CARDIZEM) 0.35 mg/kg IV bolus over 2 minutes

 - If rate greater than 150 beats/minute and wide complex refer to WIDE COMPLEX TACHYCARDIA PARAMETER (4.10)